 Upper Body Lift

 An upper body lift consists of several surgeries designed to tighten and rejuvenate various body parts on the upper body.
-There is the upper arm lift (or arm reduction), breast lift (and/or breast augmentation), and back lift (also referred to as a bra-line lift).
+There is the upper arm lift (or arm reduction), breast lift (and breast augmentation), and back lift (also referred to as a bra-line lift).

 For the breast lift, your cosmetic surgeon will make three incisions.
-The first will go around the areola, the second will extend from the bottom of the areola down to the breast crease, and the third will go underneath the breast following its natural curve.
+The first will go around the areola, the second will extend from the bottom of the areola down to the breast crease, and the third will go underneath the breast, following its natural curve.

 Bra lift surgery goes from one side of the chest to the other and extends around the upper back.
 After surgery, you’ll have much tighter skin on the upper back area.